alantech/alanlang-docs/src/handlers.md

 ##### Special Events: @std/app.start, @std/app.exit, and @std/app.stdout

 There are events that are particularly special for `alan`.
 The `start`, `exit`, and `stdout` events in the `@std/app` standard library module.
-They are separated from the built-ins because most modules should not need to ever touch them, but the root module of your project will.
+They are separated from the built-ins because most modules should not need to ever touch them, but the root module of your project may.

 When `alan` has finished loading your code and has the event loop set up, it emits a single `start` event (of type `void`).
 That should trigger a special function used to set up the rest of your program: loading configuration, starting up an http server, or what have you.